tplusk/playgroundDojo/README.md

 # playgroundDojo
 My training dojo
-I'm a newby and trying out, practicing the things you can do here.
+I'm a newby to GitHub just trying out, practicing the things you can do here.